NwCoder21/Linux-Sandbox/Deleting, Moving and Copying Files/deleting_Files.md

-# How to Copy Files and Directories
+# How to Delete Files and Directories

 ## `rm`